RTEMS/rtems-docs/c-user/glossary.rst

         A data representation scheme in which the bytes composing a numeric value are arranged such that the least significant byte is at the lowest address.

+    LLVM
+        This term is an acronym for
+        `Low Level Virtual Machine <https://www.llvm.org>`__.
+        The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.

     local
         An object which was created with the LOCAL attribute and is accessible